 At our meeting, I brought up the issue of sails and the different ways to make them.
 I originally sewed a piece of cloth for the sails, but I’ve had second thoughts.
 I’ve only ever used cloth sails on my models, and I’ve been wanted to work on making sails from silkspan or tissue paper.
 I happen to have a large sheet of silkspan I bought a few years ago, so I think I’m going to give that a shot and furl the sails and show the model with the oars deployed.
 At least it will be something different for me.

 Here are patterns I copied from the plans and cut out.
 One thing to note is that the vertical lines representing the sections of sail cloth are too close together for the scale.
 These would be fine if the model were at 1/96 scale, but it’s closer to 1/48, so they should be twice as far apart.
 That’s about 1/2″ for this model.

 Now, as I said, I’d originally sewn some cloth, so I thought I’d show that here.
 It’s been a couple years since I’ve done any sewing.
 I had to relearn how to use the sewing machine, but it didn’t take that long.
 I drew up lines on the cloth, which I had already washed, ironed, and treated with a product called Fray Stop, which stiffens the cloth and helps prevent and threads from unravelling.

 I had a harder time keeping the stitches on the drawn lines, but it wasn’t too bad.
 Afterwards, I used an eraser and then washed the cloth carefully to hide the pencil line evidence.

-    I was planning on cutting this for both sails.
+was am planning on cutting this for both sails.
 I was also going to cut strips of the stiffened cloth and glue them into place using dilute Elmers white glue for the reef bands, and tablings.
 But, I decided to go with furled sails using silkspan cloth instead.
 More on that next time.